 Introduces social scientific research processes in the study of communication.
 Primary emphasis is on how to formulate a valid research question and conduct library research for an appropriate literature review.
 Addresses how to adhere to standards for scholarly writing, and how to critically evaluate others' research studies.
 May be writing intensive.
 Mathematical reasoning intensive.
-Prerequisites: COMM 200 and either COMM 270, COMM 280, or COMM 290; math placement score 2.
+Prerequisites: COMM 101 and COMM 201; or permission of instructor.
+A math placement score of 2 is recommended, but not required.
 Every year.